Lipizzan Horse

 Origins

 This breed comes from the ancient Iberian horse, famous in the glory days of the Romans who sought after the snow white steeds.
-Some areas introduced animals of Asian descent but after the Moors were driven out of Spain various breeding programs were established.
-Countries through Europe made attempts to preserve their own Iberian strains and the bloodlines proved successful in most circumstances.
+Some areas introduced animals of Asian descent but after the Moors were driven out of Spain, various breeding programs were established.
+Countries throughout Europe made attempts to preserve their own Iberian strains and the bloodlines proved successful in most circumstances.

-During WWII the breed (& riding school) faced peril & was granted protection by the US army.
-Not only was the riding school returned to new Austria, but the stud farm was also returned from Czechoslovakia.
+During WWII the breed along with the riding school) faced peril and were granted protection by the US army.
+Not only was the riding school returned to new Austria, but the stud farm was also returned from Czechoslovakia (now Czech Republic).

 The riding school still stands in Vienna where it has for well over 2 centuries and only stallions of the Lipizzan breed are trained there.
-The animals are trained to do difficult maneuvers with patience and respect and it is said that the older stallions instruct the newer trainers.
+The animals are trained to do difficult maneuvers with patience and respect.
+It is even said that the older stallions instruct the newer trainers.

-Today in Austria the state owns the monopoly on the breeding of the Lipizzan horse and the only stud farm is in Styria.
-Lucky for us, Lipizzan animals can be bred outside of Austria & they have enthusiasts worldwide – although they are still a rare breed.
+Today the Austrian state owns a monopoly on the breeding of the Lipizzan horse and the only stud farm is in Styria.
+Lucky for us, Lipizzan animals can be bred outside of Austria and they have enthusiasts worldwide – although they are still a rare breed.
+As of 2023 the DAD-IS shows their numbers between 112-1180, they are an at risk breed.

 Features